fair4health/ppddm/README.md

  * Tests of the ppddm-agent requires an HL7 FHIR Repository (prefereably an [onFHIR Repository](https://onfhir.io)) to be running at the host and port configured in the application.conf of the Agent.

+## API Documentation

+The REST API of the PPDDM is available through a detailed spreadsheet containing example requests for the service calls.
+The document is available under [api-docs](https://github.com/fair4health/ppddm/tree/master/api-docs).

 # Deployment (Docker)

 ## PPDDM-Agent Deployment (Docker)